boutroslab/CRISPRAnalyzeR/README.md

 **You can use the provided CRISPRAnalyzeR web-service or download the suite for installation within your lab/company.**

 CRISPRAnalyzeR has been specifically developed to provide a fully-interactive, hollistic and exploratory analysis of pooled CRISPR Screens especially for those people that perform the screens themselves.
-You can easily analyse your screen using 6 different hit calling and 1 essential gene calling methods as well as perform gene annotation enrichment, gene set analysis and get detailed information about your sgRNAs - all in a convenient web-browser interface.
+You can analyse your screen using 8 different analysis methods as well as perform gene annotation, gene set analysis and get detailed information about your sgRNAs - all in a convenient web-browser interface.

-**All you need is your sequencing data and the pooled CRISPR screen library file (we provide you with the most common ones) - and CRISPRAnalyzeR will help you to go from rawdata to potential followup candidates!**
+**All you need is your sequencing data and the a file describing your pooled CRISPR screen library (we provide you with the most common ones) - and CRISPRAnalyzeR will help you to go from rawdata to potential followup candidates**

-## What makes CRISPRAnalyzeR the perfect suite to analyze pooled CRISPR Screens?
+---

 CRISPRAnalyzeR uses a **guided-analysis** approach.
-This means you will be **guided through the whole analysis, so that you can focus on the most important thing - your data**.
+This means you will be **guided through the whole analysis**.

-In brief, CRISPAnalyzeR consists of **four sections**, all paired with a great user-friendly UI:
+In brief, CRISPAnalyzeR consists of **four sections**:

-- Screen Quality Estimation
+- Screen and Sequencing Quality Estimation
-- Hit Calling using multiple published hit calling methods
+- Hit Calling using multiple published hit calling algorithms
-- Hit Confirmation with extensive Gene information, sgRNA information, Gene Set Analysis and much more
+- Hit Confirmation which includes information from up to 26 external data ressources
-- Download of the interactive report that provides a comprehensive documentation of your screen
+- Download of the interactive report that provides a comprehensive documentation of your screen and analysis

 <img src="https://github.com/boutroslab/crispr-analyzer/blob/master/images/CRISPRAnalyzeR_5columns.png" alt="alt text" width="30%" style="align:center;" >